renatols-jf/spboot-chassi/README.md

 It's highly recommended to use [EntryResolver](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/request/EntryResolver.java) to do conversions if needed, though.
 The default header is accessible via `EntryResolver.HTTP_HEADER`, and its value is `X-CONTEXT-ENTRIES`.
+If configured - which it is by default - HTTP calls will automatically add this header to downstream calls.
+A downstream service just needs to get the String header and supply it in its request creation.

 *Entries are logged in their own fields; exportation of fields other than message depends on the logging configuration.